kwiatks/climate-change-setup-oxford/README.md

 ## HOT NEWS

 Please got to https://github.com/IBM/ibmpairs/tree/master/examples where we have published some Notebooks very relevant to the Climate Change theme of the weekend.
+Please see Notebook file ending in .ipynb in each example.

-## Important : must do by 8:40pm on Friday 7th Feb
+## Important : must do by 9pm on Friday 7th Feb

-For people who wish to use the PAIRS GUI or PAIRS APIs we need you to have carried out steps 1 to 3 by **8:40pm on Fri 7th Feb 2020** so that we are able to add you to a special access group that has been arranged for this event.
+For people who wish to use the PAIRS GUI or PAIRS APIs we need you to have carried out steps 1 to 3 by **9pm on Fri 7th Feb 2020** so that we are able to add you to a special access group that has been arranged for this event.
 This cannot be carried out on Saturday or Sunday.

 ## 1. MUST DO : Get an IBM ID and IBM Cloud account